JoshuaSeidel/ai-chief-of-staff/README.md

 - Get key from https://console.anthropic.com/
 - Key should start with `sk-ant-`
-- Set as environment variable in Docker container settings
+- Configure in the Configuration tab, not as environment variable
+- If brief generation fails, verify API key is correctly entered

 ### Reset Database